 My Dad was brilliant, an academic, and he had a varied and fascinating career.
 He was Arkansas state typing champion, he was a Naval Academy tumbler, he completed a degree in engineering and was a champion — if unorthodox — do-it-yourselfer in our home.
 He could build cabinetry, handle plumbing and electrical work and paper walls.
 He was incredible with math and science, as are my two sons, and he spent many frustrating hours with me when I was in high school.
 I missed that gene.

 My Dad completed his seminary training at Boston University and his doctorate at Northwestern University, a doctorate that started out in political science, passed through Garrett Evangelical and ended up in education.
-He was for many years the Midwest Director for a Carnegie Foundation sponsored organization called the Church Peace Union, later renamed The Council on Religion and International Affairs (CRIA).
-When I was in junior high and high school I attended many seminars with him on ethics and foreign policy that featured high level government officials and clergy of all faiths.
+He was for many years the Midwest Director for a Carnegie Foundation sponsored organization called the Church Peace Union, later renamed The Council on Religion and International Affairs (CRIA), today The Council on Ethics and Foreign Policy.
+When I was in junior high and high school I attended many seminars with him that featured high level government officials and clergy of all faiths.
 I have a picture of him at a dinner with Eleanor Roosevelt.

 At a later time, his Evanston offices were bombed by members of the John Birch Society, and he was verbally attacked by leftists when he organized seminars.
 I well remember an occasion when I was in college in the early 70s when we had a party in our home during an Israeli-Arab seminar he had arranged at Northwestern University.
 In the Middle East, Arabs and Israelis were at war, but in our home, they enjoyed drinks and hors d’oeuvres.
 My mom recalls sitting next to King Hussein at a dinner hosted at the University during the same conference.
 We also had the Thai crown prince for drinks and hors d’oeuvres one summer in our backyard . . . and I believe in the same summer, we hosted the Northwestern University cherubs.
 I can’t quite remember how or why that happened, but it was fun.

 One of my most proud moments came when I was working on my own doctorate and gave an academic presentation to the Catholic Student Union at the University of Illinois.
 My Dad happened to be in town.
 He read my presentation beforehand and made a few helpful suggestions.
-He didn’t say so then, but he confided later that he had doubts whether I would be able to carry it off because it was somewhat esoteric, complex material, and I was no public speaker.
-After the presentation, which was well-received and was the one and only time he ever heard me teach or speak, he told me how proud he was of me, and I thought I would burst!
+He didn’t say so then, but he confided later that he had doubts whether I would be able to carry it off because it was somewhat difficult material, and I was no public speaker.
+After the presentation, which was well-received and was the one and only time he ever heard me speak in front of people, he told me how proud he was of me, and I thought I would burst!